top of page

 After becoming Alpine skiing’s first female Olympic champion, Cranz continued to collect medals at a dizzying rate, winning three golds in the 1937 world championships in Chamonix (Slalom, Downhill, and Combined) and repeating the feat two years later in Zakopane (Poland).
 In 1938 she won the Slalom and the Combined at the championships held in Engelberg (Switzerland).

 After a 12-year break caused by World War II, St. Moritz 1948 Games was named the "Games of Renewal”.
-Switzerland's neutrality had protected the Alpine city in the Engadine valley during World War II, and most of the venues were used in the 1928 games, which made this a logical choice.
+Switzerland's neutrality had protected the Alpine city in the Engadine Valley during World War II, and most of the venues were used in the 1928 games, which made this a logical choice.
 St. Moritz became the first city to host a Winter Olympics twice.

-The 1948 Winter Games gave the first Gold Medal for an American Skier.
+The 1948 Winter Games gave the first Gold Medal to an American Skier.
 Competing in the Slalom, Gretchen Fraser recorded the fastest time in the first run.
 As she prepared to lead off the second run, a problem developed in the telephone timing system.
 Despite a 17-minute delay at such a critical time, she skied fast enough to earn the gold medal: the first-ever by an American skier.
 She also won the silver medal in Alpine Combined.

 Henri Oreiller was the first French Olympic ski champion.
-Nicknamed the "Parisian of Val d'Isère" or the ‘crazy downhiller’, on the Downhill Oreiller careened down the slope wildly, but always regained his balance and, in the end, just as he had predicted, he won by a huge margin, completing the course four seconds faster than any of the other competitors.
+Nicknamed the "Parisian of Val d'Isère" or the ‘crazy downhiller’, the Downhill Oreiller careened down the slope wildly, but always regained his balance and, in the end, just as he had predicted, he won by a huge margin, completing the course four seconds faster than any of the other competitors.
 Two days later, Oreiller took part in the Combined event.
 He skied the Downhill portion five seconds faster than the other competitors and then recorded the fifth-fastest time on the Slalom course to earn his second gold medal.
 The following day, he won a bronze medal in the Slalom event, moving up from fourth to third with his second run.

 Ski Paradise